open-telemetry/semantic-conventions/docs/rpc/rpc-spans.md

 | [`rpc.method`](/docs/attributes-registry/rpc.md) | string | The name of the (logical) method being called, must be equal to the $method part in the span name.
 [6] | `exampleMethod` | `Recommended` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | [`rpc.service`](/docs/attributes-registry/rpc.md) | string | The full (logical) name of the service being called, including its package name, if applicable.
 [7] | `myservice.EchoService` | `Recommended` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

-**[1]:** May contain server IP address, DNS name, or local socket name.
+**[1] `server.address`:** May contain server IP address, DNS name, or local socket name.
 When host component is an IP address, instrumentations SHOULD NOT do a reverse proxy lookup to obtain DNS name and SHOULD set `server.address` to the IP address provided in the host component.

-**[2]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[2] `server.port`:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

 **[3]:** if the port is supported by the network transport used for communication.

-**[4]:** The value SHOULD be normalized to lowercase.
+**[4] `network.transport`:** The value SHOULD be normalized to lowercase.

 Consider always setting the transport when setting a port number, since a port number is ambiguous without knowing the transport.
 For example different processes could be listening on TCP port 12345 and UDP port 12345.

-**[5]:** The value SHOULD be normalized to lowercase.
+**[5] `network.type`:** The value SHOULD be normalized to lowercase.

-**[6]:** This is the logical name of the method from the RPC interface perspective, which can be different from the name of any implementing method/function.
+**[6] `rpc.method`:** This is the logical name of the method from the RPC interface perspective, which can be different from the name of any implementing method/function.
 The `code.function` attribute may be used to store the latter (e.g., method actually executing the call on the server side, RPC client stub method on the client side).

-**[7]:** This is the logical name of the service from the RPC interface perspective, which can be different from the name of any implementing class.
+**[7] `rpc.service`:** This is the logical name of the service from the RPC interface perspective, which can be different from the name of any implementing class.
 The `code.namespace` attribute may be used to store the latter (despite the attribute name, it may include a class name; e.g., class with method actually executing the call on the server side, RPC client stub class on the client side).

 `network.transport` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.